 Another important thing to consider if you are willing to have a natural unmedicated birth is hiring a doula.

 A birth doula is a trained professional who provides emotional and physical support before, during and after birth.
-While a doula doesn’t have medical training like an OB or a midwife, she will still be able to help you with different techniques on how to cope with labor pain, advice on labor positions, and so on.
+While a doula doesn’t have medical training like an OB or a midwife, she will still be able to help you with different techniques on how to cope with labor pain, advice on labor positions, and so on (take a look at our article on types of contraction simulator).

 But, most importantly, a doula will also act as an advocate for your birth plan and birth wishes when dealing with hospital staff, making sure that you get the birth that you’ve always wanted and that you deserve.